 Question: Have you ever tried an exfoliating foot mask?
 If you have, you’ll know exactly why there’s such an industry hype around them.
 If not, now’s the time to get involved.
-It might not be the most appealing DIY beauty treatment, but sometimes you gotta do what you gotta do to get those results, right?
-And if it’s baby-soft, sandal-ready feet you’re after, there’s nothing quite as effective as one of these.
+It might not be the most appealing DIY beauty treatment, but sometimes, you gotta do what you gotta do to get those results, right?
+And if it’s baby-soft feet you’re after, there’s nothing quite as effective as one of these.

-Foot masks have always been hot property amongst beauty editors, and I personally have heard many a conversation on the topic, including hushed whisperings of the not-so-pretty peeling process, but always followed by shocked exclamations of the spa-like effects they left behind.
-Not only are they proven to give great results, but they also fall under the affordable-and easy-to-do-at-home category—bonus!
+Foot masks have always been hot property amongst beauty editors, and I personally have heard many a conversation on the topic—think hushed whisperings of the not-so-pretty peeling process followed by shocked exclamations of the spa-like effects they left behind.
+Not only are they proven to give great results, but they also fall under the affordable and "easy to do at home" category—bonus!

 Be warned, though.
-This is a treatment you have to set some time aside for (some would say the perfect thing for a period of self-isolation).
+This is a treatment you have to set some time aside for.
+(Some would say it's the perfect thing for a period of staying at home.)
 The masks themselves vary in how long they should be left on.
 Some are as short as an hour but no longer than overnight.
-And a quick piece of advice from us: Always soak your feet in warm water for a short time before applying any of these masks to help the process along.
+A quick piece of advice from us: Always soak your feet in warm water for a short time before applying any of these masks to help the process along.
 The exfoliation part, however, involves the mask's ingredients working slowly over a period of time, sometimes up to a week or 10 days, before any results are seen.
-Honestly, there’s no other way to describe what happens next other than the top layer of your skin sheds, much like a snake, leaving behind baby-soft soles underneath.
+Then, the top layer of your skin sheds, much like a snake, leaving behind baby-soft soles underneath.

-So if you’re ever planning to use one in preparation for a specific event in future, be sure to leave at least a week beforehand.
-And no matter how convinced you are that it hasn’t worked, maybe just leave it another day before heading out for your daily walk in flip-flops.
+So if you’re ever planning to use one in preparation for a specific event in the future, be sure to leave at least a week beforehand.
+And no matter how convinced you are that it hasn’t worked, maybe just leave it another day before heading out for a walk in your sandals.
 Trust us, though—the results are worth it.